JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/La_lutte_ideologique_1.md

 It seems there is something we can do.
 Like Gabriel, we can take a stand to counter the rebellious fallacies.
 Gabriel's method is set out in Booklet 53.
 It states:

 > _“. . .
 In the early days of the struggle Lucifer held forth continuously in the planetary amphitheater.
 Gabriel conducted an unceasing exposure of the rebel sophistries from his headquarters taken up near at hand.
-The various personalities present on the sphere who were in doubt as to their attitude would journey back and forth between these discussions until they arrived at a final decision._ ([UB 53:5.6](/en/The_Urantia_Book/53#p5_6))
+The various personalities present on the sphere who were in doubt as to their attitude would journey back and forth between these discussions until they arrived at a final decision._ (<a id="a54_401"></a>[UB 53:5.6](/en/The_Urantia_Book/53#p5_6))

 <figure id="Figure_3" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Reflectivite/2023_03/014.jpg">